top of page

 • Water quality improvement

-• Temperature moderation and cooling amidst urban heat islands
+• Temperature moderation and cooling in urban heat islands

 • Air pollution reduction